alexandermishin13/bh1750-kmod/README.md

 The driver has been tested on "Raspberry Pi 2", "Orange Pi PC" and "Orange Pi Zero" (sun8i-h2-plus-i2c0.dtbo is also needed).

+Added cdev support for devices.

+Added support poll(2) and kevent(2) support.

+Re-confirmation required:
-During testing, two sensors with addresses 0x23 and 0x5С were used simultaneously.
+* During testing, two sensors with addresses 0x23 and 0x5С were used simultaneously.